opendatahub-io/architecture-decision-records/architecture/components/model-registry/README.md

 - https://github.com/opendatahub-io/odh-model-controller/pull/135
 -->

-Once a model has been registered as a RegisteredModel resource, versions of the model and its ModelArtifacts will be created and associated with the RegisteredModel.
+In a typical ML workflow, a ML model is registered on the Model Registry as a `RegisteredModel` logical entity, along with its versions and its associated `ModelArtifacts` resources.

-Model serving controller will advertise itself in the model registry by creating a `ServingEnvironment` entity.
+Then, Model serving controller advertises itself to the Model Registry, by creating a `ServingEnvironment` entity.

-The Model Controller reconciler will monitor `InferenceService` CRs having pre-defined `labels`, based on those `labels` will sync the model registry by keeping track of every deployment that occurred in the cluster.
+Then, the Model Controller reconciler monitors `InferenceService` CRs having pre-defined `labels`, and based on those `labels` it syncs the model registry by keeping track of every deployment that occurred in the cluster.
-Then will update the `InferenceService` CR by linking it to the model registry record using a specific `label`.
+Then, the Model Controller reconciler updates the `InferenceService` CR by linking it to the Model Registry logical entity using a specific `label`.

 ```mermaid
 sequenceDiagram